-Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of Philosophy (Student Portal) or e-Mail to program Manager Sebastian Hempen (master(at)phil.uni-mannheim.de).
+Language German Necessary prerequisites - Further information Please enrol in courses via the course catalog of the School of Humanities / Department of Philosophy (Student Portal) or e-Mail to program manager Aline Schmidt (master.phil@uni-mannheim.de).
 Organizational information The advanced seminars in linguistics and regional studies are to be taken alternatively.
 The other seminars complete the elective (16 ECTS).
-Contact person Sebastian Hempen (master(at)phil.uni-mannheim.de)
+Contact person Madeline Dahl (master(at)phil.uni-mannheim.de)